mochiicakes/yours-db/README.md

 ### Appearance

 Click your avatar, top right: **Profile**, **Settings**, **Contact support**, **Sign out**.
-Settings renames the database and sets the look — five themes (Mochii, Slate, Forest, Paper, Mist) and an accent colour, eight presets or anything from the picker.
+Settings renames the database and sets the look with five themes (Dawn, Slate, Forest, Paper, Mist) and an accent colour, eight presets or anything from the picker.

-**Mochii** is the default and is the original palette exactly: aubergine ground, violet panels, plum keylines, orange accent.
-The typeface is Rubik rather than the original monospace — the uppercase micro-labels and letter spacing are what carried that feel, and those are kept.
+**Dawn** is the default and is the original palette exactly: aubergine ground, violet panels, plum keylines, orange accent.
+The typeface is Rubik rather than the original monospace.
+The uppercase micro-labels and letter spacing are what carried that feel, and those are kept.

 The choice-pill colours are generated from your accent by rotating its hue, so